Gexkill/sweng2/CI/src/index.md

   - method `resourcesStop` should start with a verb ( hint: `freeResources` )
   - method `restrictedSetPipeline` should start with a verb ( hint: `setPipeline` )
   - method `restrictedSetPipeline` should be made accessible only to certain packages ( hint: declare it as `protected` and give a `friendly` accessor from the child class )
    **Gilles: I see no verb, shouldn't 'notifySessionCreated' be better ?
-Same thing for the other here under**
+Same thing for the other here under [Claudio: I think that on... is the standard for events]**
   - method `sessionCreatedEvent` should start with a verb ( hint: `onSessionCreatedEvent` )
   - method `sessionDestroyedEvent` should start with a verb ( hint: `onSessionDestroyedEvent` )
   - method `sessionRejectedEvent` should start with a verb ( hint: `onSessionRejectedEvent` )